NSHipster/articles/2014-10-28-cmdevicemotion.md

-Rather than use the raw gyroscope data that we would get by calling the `startGyroUpdates...` method, let's get composited gyroscope _and_ accelerometer data by requesting the unified"device motion" data.
+Rather than use the raw gyroscope data that we would get by calling the `startGyroUpdates...` method, let's get composited gyroscope _and_ accelerometer data by requesting the unified "device motion" data.
 Using the gyroscope,
 Core Motion separates user movement from gravitational acceleration and presents each as its own property of the `CMDeviceMotion` object.